gregs1104/seek-scaling/README.rst

 ``seek-scaling`` automates running the sysbench seek tests and plotting the results.
 It is currently compatible with Linux only.
 The main non-portable requirement is the fact that it clears the operating system cache between each test run in a Linux-specific way.
+The program must be run as root in order to work.

 Customizing the program
 =======================